Most Frequently asked Oracle Interview Questions and Answers:

 Q #25) What do you understand by a database object?
 Can you list a few of them?

-Answer: Object used to store the data or references of the data in a database is known as a database object.
+Answer: The object used to store the data or references of the data in a database is known as a database object.
 The database consists of various types of DB objects such as tables, views, indexes, constraints, stored procedures, triggers, etc.

 Q #26) What is a nested table and how is it different from a normal table?